October 17, 2018

 Candlestick charts have enjoyed continued use among traders because of the wide range of trading information they offer, along with a design that makes them easy to read and interpret.
 The charts received its name because its markers, or indicators, have a body shaped like a candle, with a line on top that resembles a wick.
 These candles also have a “wick” on the bottom end as well.

-The basic focus of reading a candle stick chart is something all traders should understand how to do very well.
-To get more in-depth knowledge on series of candles, candlestick patterns and price action, check out the Live Education program offered by Trader2B.
+The basic focus of reading a candlestick chart is something all traders should understand how to do very well.
+To get more in-depth knowledge of a series of candles, candlestick patterns, and price action, check out the Live Education program offered by Trader2B.

 The open represents the first price traded during the candlestick, indicated by either the top or bottom of the body.
 If a price trends up, it has a green candlestick, and downward-trending price candlesticks turn red.
 The color changes depending on whether the price sits above, in green, or below, in red, the open price during the time frame of the candlestick.

 The high is the highest price traded during the candlestick, indicated by the top of the tail that occurs above the body, called the upper tail.
 If the open was the highest price during the time frame then there will be no upper tail.

 The low shows the lowest price traded during the candlestick, indicated by the bottom of the tail that occurs below the body, called the lower tail.
 If the open was the lowest price during the time frame, then there will be no lower tail.